spotinst/help/src/docs/administration/notification-center/event-policies/create-security-policy.md

 ## Step 2: Select Assets

 1. Select the assets to include in your policy.
 2. If you selected all the assets, **Future Assets** is enabled by default.
-This will enable the notifications for the assets which are onboarded later in these accounts.
+This will enable the notifications for the assets that are onboarded later in these accounts.
 3. Click **Next**.

 ## Step 3: Select Security Rules